 Liquidity risk concentrations can be found along products, regions, currencies, tenors and clients, and may represent the potential inability to meet all payment obligations when due, or to only meet these obligations at excessive costs.
-The principal objective of liquidity management is to ensure DB USA Corp. has the ability to meet payment obligations when they come due.

 Treasury is mandated to manage the overall liquidity and funding position of the Bank, with Liquidity Risk Management (LRM) acting as an independent control function.
 LRM is responsible for reviewing the liquidity risk framework, proposing the risk appetite limits and stress test scenarios, and the conceptual review of Liquidity Risk models which are developed by Treasury, to measure and manage the liquidity risk profile.